Claude Analysis Workflow: Categorize Before You Conclude

 • Frame the decision in one sentence.
 “Should we hire X” — not “Help me think about X.”

-• Decide your output shape: a 1-page memo, a decision matrix, a list of trade-offs with a recommendation.
+• Decide your output shape: a 1-page memo, a decision matrix, or a list of trade-offs with a recommendation.

 Step by step